-Piedmont is a blue-collar town, with 36.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Piedmont is generally considered to be a blue-collar town.
+36.68% of the Piedmont workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Piedmont is a city of professionals, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Piedmont who work in sales jobs (11.61%), healthcare (11.61%), and teaching (8.97%).

 Also of interest is that Piedmont has more people living here who work in computers and math than 95% of the places in the US.